Zoonoses

 • customs officials.

-Anyone can become sick from a zoonotic disease, including healthy people.
+Anyone can become sick from a zoonosis, including healthy people.
 However, some people may be more at risk than others e.g. older workers or workers with weakened immune systems.
-Some infections during pregnancy such as listeriosis, toxoplasmosis or Q fever, can lead to miscarriage, stillbirth, premature delivery, or life-threatening infection of the newborn.
+Some infections during pregnancy such as those caused by the zoonotic agents responsible for listeriosis, toxoplasmosis or Q fever, can lead to miscarriage, stillbirth, premature delivery, or life-threatening infection of the newborn.

 Precautions